-COVID-19 RELATED POLICIES: In response to COVID-19, the following recommendations are in place to maintain your learning environment, to enhance the safety of our in-classroom interactions, and to further the health and safety of ourselves, our neighbors, and our loved ones.
+COVID-RELATED POLICIES AND REQUIREMENTS: In response to COVID-19, the following policies and requirements are in place to maintain your learning environment and to enhance the safety of our in- classroom interactions.
+Because COVID continues to evolve, UF policies are somewhat fluid.